Shutting Down Dadaab Endangers Refugees

 Those, mostly Somalis, born in Dadaab, since its creation in 1991, could be sent to a country they have never known.

-Kenya plans to shutdown the world’s largest refugee camp later this month.
-If the closure goes ahead on November 30, 2016 it will endanger the lives of thousands of people.
-The initial plans were announced in May this year along with the closure of Kenya’s Department of Refugee Affairs.
+Kenya plans to shut down the world’s largest refugee camp later this month.
+If the closure goes ahead on November 30, 2016, it will endanger the lives of thousands of people.
+The initial plans were announced in May this year along with the closure of the Kenyan Department of Refugee Affairs.
 However, Ethiopia’s recent decision to withdraw its troops from Somalia has allowed al Shabaab to gain ground.
 As the majority of Dadaab’s refugees are from Somalia, they are expected to return to an increasingly unsafe country.